tillbiskup/evedata/docs/architecture.rst

     * How to reliably identify those HDF5 datasets that belong to the ``machine`` and ``beamline`` sections?

       Basically, all of these datasets should come from either the ``snapshot`` or ``device`` (aka monitor) section of the eveH5 file.
 How about (in the future) explicitly mark the corresponding devices in the SCML and setup file as belonging to either machine or beamline, record them automatically, and place them in distinct groups in the eveH5 file?

-    * How to deal with monitors?

-      * Add an ``events`` attribute to the :class:`Measurement <evedata.measurement.entities.measurement.Measurement>` class?
-It might be an interesting use case to have a list of "events" (aka values for the different monitors) in chronological order, and similar to the monitors themselves, they should be mappable to the position counts.
-This would allow for a display of arbitrary data together with (relevant) events.

 Some comments (not discussions any more, though):